dsmrreader/dsmr-reader/docs/faq.rst

 :doc:`See for instructions here <faq/restart_processes>`.

 How do I fix errors such as ``DETAIL: Key (id)=(123) already exists``?
 ----------------------------------------------------------------------

 This depends on the situation, but you can always try this yourself first::

-    # Note: dsmr_sqlsequencereset was added in DSMR-reader v3.3.0+
+    # Note: dsmr_sqlsequencereset is only available in DSMR-reader v3.3.0 and higher
     sudo su - dsmr
     ./manage.py dsmr_sqlsequencereset

 If it does not resolve your issue, `ask for support <#i-need-help>`_.

 I've changed to a different smart meter
 ---------------------------------------